 Some important questions to consider are:

-Where should you take your PADI IDC?

-This is a very big question and there is no correct answer but you can narrow down your selection by considering the following

-What do you want to do once you complete your courses and exams
+What do you want to do once you complete your course?

-Where you want to work once you are a Scuba Instructor (OWSI)?
+Where you want to work once you are an Open Water Scuba Instructor (OWSI)?

-Where did the Instructors that took you for your Divemaster or Assistant Instructor course do their IDCs?
+Where did your course Instructors do their IDC’s?

-course

-How much experience does t have?
+How much experience does the Course Director have?

-erewhat are their s?you
+Where are the available dive locations and what are their water conditions?

+What protection will you need to wear (ie: rash vests, wetsuits, drysuits etc. etc.)?

+What are the other Instructor training and speciality availabilities (Eg: Master Scuba Diver Trainer’s “MSDT” Prep Program)?

-Could I do my Staff Instructor course with the Course Director in the future?
+Can I do my Staff Instructor course with the same Course Director ?

-What do previous IDC students say about the IDC course and the Course Director and staff. ?
+What do previous IDC students say about their overall experience with the course, their Course Director, and the other dive staff?

-If you don’t reach the required standard youron the IDC can you do the next one?
+If you don’t reach the required standard on your first attempt at the IDC Course can you do the next one?

 Does the Course Director/IDC Center answer your questions promptly and clearly?

-What protection to wear (rash vests, wetsuits or drysuits)

 Because choosing the right PADI 5 Star IDC for your instructor training is the most important decision you will make prior to entering the dive industry as a professional educator, we recommend you not only answer the previous questions, but ask your dive shop’s former students directly (Facebook is a great place to connect!).
 You can also look at past students ‘verified’ comments on this site as well as the dive shop’s reviews on Google and Yelp.

 I’m very confident that you will be happy completing your IDC with Gigglin’ Marlin Dive Center, as we do our best to feature the most experienced, friendly and professional PADI staff.